jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### List Navigation

-The same keys used for heading outline navigation also work inside nested lists.
+The same keys used for heading outline navigation (`C-c C-n`, `C-c C-p`, `C-c C-f`, `C-c C-b`, and `C-c C-u`) also work inside nested lists.
 See the [Outline Navigation](#outline) section for details.

 ### List Customization

+You can customize the default unordered list item marker and spacing by setting the variable `markdown-unordered-list-item-prefix`.
+Also, although it is not recommended to do so, if needed you can change the default indentation amount by setting `markdown-list-indent-width`.

+`markdown-unordered-list-item-prefix`

+:   String, default: `"  * "`.

+    String to be inserted to create an unordered list item.

+    _Example:_

+    ``` emacs-lisp
+    (setq markdown-unordered-list-item-prefix "*   ")
+    ```

 `markdown-list-indent-width`